ontola/hextuples/README.md

 - The _datatype_ contains the object of the HexTuple.
 - This field is optional.
 - It MUST be a URI or an empty string.
-- When the Datatype is a NamedNode, use: `global`
+- When the Datatype is a NamedNode, use: `globalId`
-- When the Datatype is a BlankNode, use: `local`
+- When the Datatype is a BlankNode, use: `localId`

 ### Language